dbsqp/bluetooth-reebok-57e/README.md

 This branche focuses on the supported Bluetooth [Cycling Speed and Cadence (CSC) service](https://www.bluetooth.com/specifications/specs/cycling-speed-and-cadence-service-1-0/) and the [Cycling Power Service](https://www.bluetooth.com/specifications/specs/cycling-power-service-1-1/).

 ## General Use
-Although developed for my use case this code can be esily implemented for any exercise bike and bluetooth client.
-The simplist implementation would be an external reed sensor connecting GND directly to ESP32 GPIO (or an external hall sensor) using CSC mode (no USEPOWER) or approx power (USEAPPROX) mode with appropriate logic (USEDIRECT).
+Although developed for my use case this code can be esily implemented for any exercise bike and other bluetooth clients.
+The simplist implementation would be an external reed sensor connecting GND directly to ESP32 GPIO (or an external hall sensor) using CSC mode (no USEPOWER) or estimated power (USEALTPWR) mode with appropriate trigger logic (USEDIRECT).
-I also implemented crank triggering using the internal hall sensor of the ESP32 but did not test in-situ so trigger threshold (HALLTRIG) and logic would need to be adjusted.
+Triggering using the internal hall effect sensor of the ESP32 is also implemented, but not test in-situ.
+Trigger threshold (HALLTRIG) and logic would need to be adjusted for specific magnet orientation and distance from sensor.

 ## Status
-Working!
-Bug fixing
+Initial feature complete release.
+Fixing bugs

 ### Known Bugs
-- Spuradic error in cadence, speed and power
+- *Spuradic Error in Cadence, Speed and Power*
     Every so often unexpected very high/low cadence reported, suspect relates to integer rollover leading to excessive dT and derived properties.
 Difficult to log in-situ will implement InfluxDB push to log externally.

 ## Roadmap
 ### Done